secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 For **Workshops**, follow the directions in the [Workshop set-up section](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/virtual-events/virtual-workshops/#workshop-set-up).

-For **Alyce Direct Mail**, follow the directions in the [Alyce Direct Mail Section](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/virtual-events/virtual-workshops/#steps-to-setup-alyce-direct-mail-campaigns)
+For **Alyce Direct Mail** or Direct Mail not needing a Marketo program, follow the directions in the [Alyce Direct Mail Section](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/virtual-events/virtual-workshops/#steps-to-setup-direct-mail-campaigns)

 For all other campaign types, follow Steps 1-5 below.
 All steps are required.